vukbgit/simplex/README.md

        }
     }

-Note: for version constraint (^2.0) check last tag on github repository or non-develop version number on packagist.
+Notes: for version constraint (^3.0) check last tag on github repository or non-develop version number on packagist.

 Create the Composer project running on command line in the root folder: